arcana-network/docs.arcana/includes/text-snippets/ca/xcs_feature.md

 **Unified Balance + XCS**

 - The new improved unified balance approach allows cross-chain swaps.
-- Users can now spend any supported token (e.g., USDT, USDC) from any supported source chain to pay on any destination chain.
+- Users can now spend any supported token (for example, USDT, USDC) from any supported source chain to pay on any destination chain.
 - The protocol automatically combines multiple token types and sources to fulfill the transaction, even if the user lacks